 Tell the senator to go fuck himself.

 Billy, we've got to talk.
 Give me ten minutes and then I'll leave.

 Name the place and time.

 Five minutes later:

 May 4, 1 minute ago

-Sean dashed off a note to Molly and sent an acknowledgment to Mrs. R. He shut down his laptop and brushed his teeth and went to bed.
+Sean dashed off a note to Molly and sent an acknowledgment to Mrs. R. He shut down his laptop, brushed his teeth and went to bed.